hackathonismb/VizSNP-St/README.md

     * Chromosomal coordinates
 - Mapping:
     * The input gene ID is also mapped to a UniProt primary accession (UPrimAC) using the UniProtKB/Swiss-Prot database.
-    * This ID is later used to generate an iCn3D link based on the variants.
+    * The UPrimAC is used to retrieve the protein structure.
+    * If a PDB structure is available, then structure with the best resolution is chosen.
+When a PDB structure is unavailable, an Alphafold structure is retrieved instead.

 **2] Extract VCF file variants**
 - Variants that match the input gene are extracted from the VCF file